trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 On June 7th, at about 00:20 UTC, the Luna Pixel modding team announced it detected unauthorized uploads to several of its projects.

-One or more of their team memebers must've been compromised and the attacker has used the login information to upload further instances of the virus.
+One or more of their team members must've been compromised and the attacker has used the login information to upload further instances of the virus.

 Because of the quick response, the team was able to get the malicious server nullrouted, and also prompted attacker to temporarily disable the Stage 2 and its attempt to thwart analysis.